Neurogenesis is the key component.

 It's driven by serotonin, our master regulator for behavior and more.

-For the ladies, estrogen is a main driver of serotonin so that's the tie with both mood changes (serotonin) and other issues pertaining to loss (depression, dementia, etc).
+For the ladies, estrogen is a main driver of serotonin so that's the tie with both mood changes (serotonin) and other issues pertaining to loss (depression, dementia, etc) after perimenopause.

 When that doctor tells you at age 50 that your estrogen levels are just fine, run don't walk!